-Ad-libitum dinner energy intake was determined by weighing food items before and after 5 consumption.
-Dinner consisted of pasta, tomato sauce, and extra virgin olive oil, containing 1.25 6 \pm 0.01 kcal·g-1 (69% carbohydrate, 11% protein, 18% fat, and 2% fiber), and was provided in 7 excess of expected consumption (Table S2) (24).
-Participants ate in isolation to eliminate 8 distractions until they felt "comfortably full and satisfied", with water available ad-libitum.
-9 Participants remained in the booth for the entire 20-min period and reported ceasing to eat within 10 this time in all trials.
-In all experimental trials, the selection of snacks which could be consumed 11 ad-libitum at home included 4 chocolate bars (Mars, UK), 2 cereal bars (Special K, Kellogg's, 12 UK), 2 packets of ready salted crisps (Walkers, UK), 2 apples, and 2 satsumas (Table S2) (24).
-13 14 All items consumed outside the laboratory were weighed before being provided and reweighed the following day within the laboratory after collection from the participant by a researcher.
-The 15 energy densities used to derive total energy intake from each macronutrient were: 4 kcal·g-1 for 16 carbohydrate, 4 kcal·g-1 for protein, 9 kcal·g-1 for fat, and 2 kcal·g-1 for fiber.
-17
+Ad libitum dinner energy intake was determined by weighing food items before and after consumption.
+Dinner was a homogenous meal consisting of pasta, tomato sauce, and extra virgin olive oil, containing 1.25 ± 0.01 kcal·g-1 (69% carbohydrate, 11% protein, 18% fat, and 2% fiber), and was provided in excess of expected consumption (Supplementary Table S2) (24).
+Participants ate in isolation to eliminate distractions until they felt "comfortably full and satisfied," with water available ad libitum.
+Participants remained in the booth for the entire 20-minute period and reported ceasing to eat within this time in all trials.
+In all experimental trials, the selection of snacks which could be consumed ad libitum at home included 4 chocolate bars (Mars, UK), 2 cereal bars (Special K, Kellogg's, UK), 2 packets of ready salted crisps (Walkers, UK), 2 apples, and 2 satsumas (Supplementary Table S2) (24).
+All items consumed outside the laboratory were weighed before being provided and reweighed the following day within the laboratory after collection from the participant by a researcher.
+The energy densities used to derive total energy intake from each macronutrient were: 4 kcal·g-1 for carbohydrate, 4 kcal·g-1 for protein, 9 kcal·g-1 for fat, and 2 kcal·g-1 for fiber.